Law of thought: Russell

-These axioms bare a resemblance to the "law of identity" and the "law of non-contradiction" respectively.
-However, the law of identity is proven as a theorem (Theorem 4.5 in "Laws of Form") within the framework of LoF.
-In general, LoF can be reinterpreted as First-order logic, propositional logic, and second-order logic by assigning specific interpretations to the symbols and values of LoF.
+Russell and Whitehead's Principia Mathematica derives over a hundred different formula as theorems, among which are the Law of Excluded Middle ❋1.71, and the Law of Non-Contradiction ❋3.24.

 Contemporary developments

-All of the above "systems of logic" are considered to be "classical" meaning propositions and predicate expressions are two-valued, with either the truth value "truth" or "falsity" but not both(Kleene 1967:8 and 83).
-While intuitionistic logic falls into the "classical" category, it objects to extending the "for all" operator to the Law of Excluded Middle; it allows instances of the "Law", but not its generalization to an infinite domain of discourse.
+In modern so called classical logic propositions and predicate expressions are two-valued, with either the truth value "truth" or "falsity" but not both.
+The law of excluded middle therefore says each proposition has at least one truth value.
+There are no truth gaps.
+The law of non contradiction says no proposition has more than one truth value.
+There are no truth gluts.

+The law of non-contradiction and the law of excluded middle create a dichotomy in a so-called logical space, the points in which are all the consistent combinations of propositions.
+Each combination would contain exactly one member of each pair of contradictory propositions, so the space would have two parts which are mutually exclusive and jointly exhaustive.
+The law of non-contradiction is merely an expression of the mutually exclusive aspect of that dichotomy, and the law of excluded middle is an expression of its jointly exhaustive aspect.

+There are also many valued logics, with gaps or gluts, or both.
+Intuitionistic logic denies the law of excluded middle.
+Paraconsistent logic tolerates contradiction.

 Intuitionistic logic

-'Intuitionistic logic', sometimes more generally called constructive logic, is a paracomplete symbolic logic that differs from classical logic by replacing the traditional concept of truth with the concept of constructive provability.
+'Intuitionistic logic', sometimes more generally called constructive logic, refers to systems of symbolic logic that differ from the systems used for classical logic by more closely mirroring the notion of constructive proof.
+In particular, systems of intuitionistic logic do not assume the law of the excluded middle and double negation elimination.

-The generalized law of the excluded middle is not part of the execution of intuitionistic logic, but neither is it negated.
-Intuitionistic logic merely forbids the use of the operation as part of what it defines as a "constructive proof", which is not the same as demonstrating it invalid (this is comparable to the use of a particular building style in which screws are forbidden and only nails are allowed; it does not necessarily disprove or even question the existence or usefulness of screws, but merely demonstrates what can be built without them).

 Paraconsistent logic

 'Paraconsistent logic' refers to so-called contradiction-tolerant logical systems in which a contradiction does not necessarily result in trivialism.
 In other words, the principle of explosion is not valid in such logics.

-Some (namely the dialetheists) argue that the law of non-contradiction is denied by dialetheic logic.
-They are motivated by certain paradoxes which seem to imply a limit of the law of non-contradiction, namely the liar paradox.
+Some (namely the dialetheists) argue that the law of non-contradiction is false.
+They are motivated by certain paradoxes which seem to imply a limit of the law of non-contradiction, such as the liar paradox.
 In order to avoid a trivial logical system and still allow certain contradictions to be true, dialetheists will employ a paraconsistent logic of some kind.